RH3D/E3NG_docs/faq.md

 {: .text-yellow-300 }
 STL files for printing the parts, CONFIGURATOR with BILL OF MATERIAL and PRINTED PARTS, in the future, the BUILD MANUAL will also be included.

-{: .note-title }
-> CAN I GET THE CAD FILES?
+### CAN I GET THE CAD FILES?
->
+{: .text-yellow-300 }
-> As mentioned in the first answer, CAD files are currently available through a small donation on [Ko-Fi].
+As mentioned in the first answer, CAD files are currently available through a small donation on [Ko-Fi].

-{: .note-title }
-> HOW MUCH DOES THE CONVERSION COST?
+### HOW MUCH DOES THE CONVERSION COST?
->
+{: .text-yellow-300 }
-> This is highly dependand on the choices you make during the printer configuration and build.
+This is highly dependand on the choices you make during the printer configuration and build.
 For the best idea, it is recommend to open the [CONFIGURATOR] and set your preferred setup, it will automatically calculate the estimated price.

-{: .note-title }
-> HOW MUCH FILAMENT DO I NEED?
+### HOW MUCH FILAMENT DO I NEED?
->
+{: .text-yellow-300 }
-> This is the same case as the cost - the amount of filament needed is highly dependant on your choices but the [CONFIGURATOR] will again automatically calculate how much filament you will need.
+This is the same case as the cost - the amount of filament needed is highly dependant on your choices but the [CONFIGURATOR] will again automatically calculate how much filament you will need.

->
-> PS, you can change the M (main) or A (accent) color in the chart to modify your color setup and see the changes.
+PS, you can change the M (main) or A (accent) color in the chart to modify your color setup and see the changes.

->
-> PPS: It is always good to expect some failed prints and have extra filament.
+PPS: It is always good to expect some failed prints and have extra filament.

-{: .note-title }
-> WHAT TYPE OF FILAMENT SHOULD I USE?
+### WHAT TYPE OF FILAMENT SHOULD I USE?
->
+{: .text-yellow-300 }
-> For filament recommendations and print instructions, look at the [PRINTING PARTS].
+For filament recommendations and print instructions, look at the [PRINTING PARTS].

-{: .note-title }
-> WHY DOES THE PROJECT USE LINEAR RODS AND NOT LINEAR RAILS?
+### WHY DOES THE PROJECT USE LINEAR RODS AND NOT LINEAR RAILS?
->
+{: .text-yellow-300 }
-> Linear rods were chosen as a cheaper and more accessible option.
+Linear rods were chosen as a cheaper and more accessible option.
 They are also very reliable, tested and proven to work very well.

->
-> Me and some community members (mainly Mr. Puffington - thanks!) have been testing the performance of linear rods and compared to linear rail setup (user mod based on Voron Trident gantry), version with linear rods has been supperior allowing higher accelerations with clean input shaper results.
+Me and some community members (mainly Mr. Puffington - thanks!) have been testing the performance of linear rods and compared to linear rail setup (user mod based on Voron Trident gantry), version with linear rods has been supperior allowing higher accelerations with clean input shaper results.

-{: .note-title }
-> WHAT FIRMWARES DOES THE PROJECT SUPPORT?
+### WHAT FIRMWARES DOES THE PROJECT SUPPORT?
->
+{: .text-yellow-300 }
-> The project natively supports both Marlin and Klipper but nothing is stopping you from using other FW.
+The project natively supports both Marlin and Klipper but nothing is stopping you from using other FW.

->
-> The board compatibility will also be getting wider.
+The board compatibility will also be getting wider.

-{: .note-title }
-> SHOULD I CHOOSE MARLIN OR KLIPPER?
+### SHOULD I CHOOSE MARLIN OR KLIPPER?
->
+{: .text-yellow-300 }
-> I think both firmwares are very similar in the daily use capabilities, both support latest and high end features.
+I think both firmwares are very similar in the daily use capabilities, both support latest and high end features.
 Marlin benefits from running on a single board with a display controller that makes it a simple and solid setup with no added costs while Klipper supports more detailed tuning and with the added SBC it has more capabilities in printing faster.
 It is also simpler to reconfigure your printer without need to reflash the firmware, although Marlin has a lot of variables that can be changed after flashing the FW.

-{: .note-title }
-> WILL I DESTROY MY ENDER 3?
+### WILL I DESTROY MY ENDER 3?
->
+{: .text-yellow-300 }
-> No, this conversion will improve your Ender 3 in probably every way.
+No, this conversion will improve your Ender 3 in probably every way.
 If you decide to convert it just make sure and check at least twice that you have everything ready and that you understand what you are going to do.
 If you still decide that you liked your Ender 3 more than Ender 3 NG don't worry, the project is designed so that you don't make any changes to the printer parts that would prevent you from rebuilding back to Ender 3.

 ---
 [Ender 3 NG]: https://rh3d.github.io/E3NG_docs/